Clyde McPhatter: With Billy Ward and the Dominoes (1950–1953)

 Due to such occurrences, and as he was frequently at odds with Ward, McPhatter decided he would quit the Dominoes, intent on making a name for himself.
-He announced his intention to quit the group, and Ward agreed to his leaving provided that McPhatter stayed long enough to coach a replacement.
+He announced his intent to quit the group, and Ward agreed to his leaving provided that McPhatter stayed long enough to coach a replacement.
 Auditions for a replacement were later held at Detroit's Fox Theater, and a young Jackie Wilson eventually took over as lead tenor for the Dominoes.
 The position influenced Wilson's singing style and stage presence.
 "I fell in love with the man's voice.
-I toured with the group and watched Clyde and listened..."— and apparently learned.
+I toured with the group and watched Clyde and listened ..."—and apparently learned.

 Privately, McPhatter and Ward often argued, but publicly McPhatter expressed his appreciation of Ward for giving him his start in entertainment.
 "I think Billy Ward is a very wonderful musician and entertainer.
 I appreciate all he did for me in giving me my start in show business."

-The Drifters (1953–54)
+The Drifters (1953–1954)

 Ahmet Ertegun, founder of Atlantic Records, and Jerry Wexler, eagerly sought McPhatter after noticing he was not present for an appearance by the Dominoes at Birdland, which was "an odd booking for the Dominoes", in Ertegun's words.

 After locating him, McPhatter was signed to Atlantic on the condition that he form his own group.
 McPhatter promptly assembled a group and called them the Drifters.
 They recorded a few tracks in June 1953, including a song called "Lucille", written by McPhatter himself.
 This group of Drifters did not have the sound Atlantic executives were looking for, however, and Clyde was prompted to assemble another group of singers.
 The initial members of the Drifters McPhatter assembled were mostly members of the Mount Lebanon Singers.

-The revised lineup recorded and released such hits as "Money Honey", "Such a Night", "Honey Love", "White Christmas", and "Whatcha Gonna Do", with the record label displaying the group name "Clyde McPhatter and the Drifters" on the first two singles, later changed to "The Drifters featuring Clyde McPhatter".
+The revised lineup recorded and released such hits as "Money Honey", "Such a Night", "Honey Love", "White Christmas", and "What'cha Gonna Do", with the record label displaying the group name "Clyde McPhatter and the Drifters" on the first two singles, later changed to "The Drifters featuring Clyde McPhatter".

 In late 1954, McPhatter was inducted into the U.S. Army and assigned to Special Services in the continental United States, which allowed him to continue recording.
 After his tour of duty, he left the Drifters and launched a solo career.
 The Drifters continued as a successful group, but with many changes in personnel, and the group assembled by McPhatter was long gone by the time their greatest successes were released after he left the group.

 Upon his departure from the Drifters, McPhatter sold his share of the group to the band's manager George Treadwell, a decision that he later came to regret, after realizing that he caused his fellow musicians to experience unprofitability and the group essentially became a revolving-door line-up with recycled members on a ridiculous $100 weekly salary and paid virtually no royalties.